How do you password protect directories using htaccess?

 Caveat (From Apache.org)

 Basic authentication should not be considered secure for any particularly rigorous definition of secure.
 Although the password is stored on the server in encrypted format, it is passed from the client to the server in plain text across the network.
-Anyone listening with any variety of packet sniffer will be able to read the username and password in the clear as it goes across.
+Anyone listening with any variety of packet sniffer will be able to read the username and password as it goes across.

-Not only that, but remember that the username and password are passed with every request, not just when the user first types them in.
+Remember that the username and password are passed with every request, not just when the user first types them in.
 So the packet sniffer need not be listening at a particularly strategic time, but just for long enough to see any single request come across the wire.

 Don't use basic authentication for anything that requires real security.
-It is a detriment for most users, since very few people will take the trouble, or have the necessary software and/or equipment, to find out passwords.
+It is a detriment for most users, since very few people will take the trouble, or have the necessary software or equipment, to find out passwords.
 However, if someone had a desire to get in, it would take very little for them to do so.

 Basic authentication across an SSL connection, however, will be secure, since everything is going to be encrypted, including the username and password.